-Population estimates of humpback chub indicate that sometime between the early 1990s and 2000, the abundance of adult humpback chub ( $\geq$ 200 mm) underwent a decline in the LCR (Coggins et al. 2006).
+Population estimates of humpback chub indicate that sometime between the early 1990s and 2000, the abundance of adult humpback chub (≥200 mm) underwent a decline in the LCR (Coggins et al. 2006).
 This was followed by a period of relatively low but stable abundance between 2000 and 2006, and by a 2007-2014 period of significantly increased abundance levels (Van Haverbeke et al. 2013).
-The post-2006 increase in humpback chub $\geq$ 150 mm and $\geq$ 200 mm is visible during both spring and fall seasons, but it is more apparent during spring months

-(Figures 12-A and 12-B).
-The significant decline in the 2011 spring abundance of humpback chub ≥150 mm (Figure 12-A) may be a result of relative low production of age 0 fish during 2009 as suggested by Figure 14-B.
+The post-2006 increase in humpback chub ≥150 mm and ≥200 mm is visible during both spring and fall seasons, but it is more apparent during spring months (Figures 11-A and 11-B).
+The significant decline in the 2011 spring abundance of humpback chub ≥150 mm (Figure 11-A) may be a result of relative low production of age 0 fish during 2009 as suggested by Figure 13-B.

-Spring 2015 saw a significantly lowering of abundance of humpback chub $\geq$ 150 mm and $\geq$ 200 mm compared to the previous several years.
-This decline was also seen during the fall LCR sampling of 2015.
-The cause of this decline is unknown.
+Spring 2015 and 2016 saw a significant lowering of abundance of humpback chub ≥150 mm and ≥200 mm compared to the previous several years.
+The decline is particularly visible in the adult size class ≥200 mm, both during the spring and fall seasons.
+The cause of this apparent decline is unknown.
 During the September 2014 monitoring trip the LCR experienced a monsoon flood accompanied by unusually high turbidities (recorded turbidity reached a peak of ~190,000 NTUs).
 This event caused some fish to perish and is described in a report by Stone and Pillow (2014).
-However, it is unlikely that this flood alone could have caused a decrease in the population by spring 2015 of nearly 4,000 chub $\geq$ 150 mm.
-For example, after this flood subsided, we captured of 678 chub $\geq$ 150 mm during October 2014 with an estimated capture probability of 0.17.
-This alone would indicate there were still ~3,900 chub $\geq$ 150 mm still alive in the LCR system during October 2014.
-There is some indication based on unusually high CPUEs in the mainstem Colorado River near the LCR that chub may have emigrated into the mainstem (M. Dodrill, pers. com.), and may not have returned into the LCR during spring 2015 because of poor condition factors possibly caused by depressed food resources (C. Yackulic, pers. com.).
+However, it is unlikely that this flood alone could have caused a decrease in the population by spring 2015 of nearly 4,000 chub ≥150 mm.
+For example, after this September 2014 flood subsided, we captured of 678 chub ≥150 mm during October 2014 with an estimated capture probability of 0.17.
+This would indicate there were still ~3,900 chub ≥150 mm still alive in the LCR system during October 2014.
+There is some indication based on unusually high CPUEs in the mainstem Colorado River near the LCR that chub may have emigrated into the mainstem (M. Dodrill, pers. com.), and may not have returned into the LCR during springs 2015 and 2016 because of poor condition factors, possibly caused by depressed food resources (C. Yackulic, pers. com.).